-UP: Yogi Adityanath to inaugurate Ghaziabad elevated road today
+UP: Yogi Adityanath inaugurates 10.3 km-long elevated road in Ghaziabad

-Uttar Pradesh Chief Minister Yogi Adityanath will inaugurate an elevated road which will connect Raj Nagar Extension to UP Gate in Ghaziabad on Friday.
+Uttar Pradesh Chief Minister Yogi Adityanath inaugurated an elevated road which will connect Raj Nagar Extension to UP Gate in Ghaziabad on Friday.

 The elevated road will connect UP gate and Rajnagar extension.
 As per its design, the vehicle owners will be allowed to drive at an average speed of 80 km per hour.